stcan/meanwell-can-control/README.md

 # example_charge_control.py
 Example code to control battery charging and discharging depending on the electricity meter.

+New feature : Control the max and min values for Charge/Discharge voltages and currents using the file charge_control.conf

 Do not use without adaptation to local conditions and only under supervision!

 - All scripts are without any warranty.
 Use at your own risk